ajayyy/SponsorBlock/README.md

 SponsorBlock is an open-source crowdsourced browser extension to skip sponsor segments in YouTube videos.
 Users submit when a sponsor happens from the extension, and the extension automatically skips sponsors it knows about.
-It also supports skipping other categories, such as intros, outros and reminders to subscribe.
+It also supports skipping other categories, such as intros, outros, and reminders to subscribe.

 It also supports Invidio.us.